 The network stays in the current EMM mode.

-- If one or more of the information elements in the SERVICE REQUEST message or EXTENDED SERVICE REQUEST for packet services differs from the ones received within the previous SERVICE REQUEST message or an EXTENDED SERVICE REQUEST message for packet services, the previously initiated service request procedure shall be aborted and the new service request procedure shall be progressed;
+- If one or more of the information elements in the SERVICE REQUEST message CONTROL PLANE SERVICE REQUEST or EXTENDED SERVICE REQUEST for packet services differs from the ones received within the previous SERVICE REQUEST, CONTROL PLANE SERVICE REQUEST or an EXTENDED SERVICE REQUEST message for packet services, the previously initiated service request procedure shall be aborted and the new service request procedure shall be progressed;

 NOTE: The network actions are implementation dependent for the case that more than one EXTENDED SERVICE REQUEST messages for CS fallback or 1xCS fallback are received and their information elements differ.

-- If the information elements do not differ, then the network shall continue with the previous service request procedure and shall not treat any further this SERVICE REQUEST or EXTENDED SERVICE REQUESTmessage.
+- If the information elements do not differ, then the network shall continue with the previous service request procedure and shall not treat any further this SERVICE REQUEST, EXTENDED SERVICE REQUEST or CONTROL PLANE SERVICE REQUEST message.

 d) ATTACH REQUEST received before a SERVICE REJECT message has been sent or the service request procedure has been completed